rowanmoul/ArchSecureDualBoot/README.md

 - Hierarchy: Owner
 - Algorithm: `rsa2048:null:aes128cfb`
   - Many TPMs won't offer much better than this as the spec doesn't require it.
-Depending on which version of the spec your TPM conforms to, it may also have `aes256` but it is recommended to use algorithms with matching key strengths (`rsa2048`'s 112 bits considered close enough to `aes128`'s 128 bits, though `rsa3072`'s 128 bits would be a better match most TPMs do not support it). `rsa16384` would be required for a 256 bit key strength to match `aes256`.
+Depending on which version of the spec your TPM conforms to, it may also have `aes256` but it is recommended to use algorithms with matching key strengths (`rsa2048`'s 112 bits considered close enough to `aes128`'s 128 bits. `rsa3072`'s 128 bits would be a better match but most TPMs do not support it). `rsa16384` would be required for a 256 bit key strength to match `aes256`.
 You can check which algorithms your tpm supports using the [tpm2_testparms](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_testparms.1.md) command.
 - Hash Algorithm: `sha256`
 - Attributes: `restricted|decrypt|fixedtpm|fixedparent|sensitivedataorigin|userwithauth|noda`
 - Authorization Policy: null, which means it can never be satisfied.